yuriysydor1991/ImagesAnnotator/README.md

 ## UI implementation

-The project's templated `src/gtkmm3/ui/GtkmmWindow.ui` file contains the general application's UI default implementation.
+The project's `src/gtkmm3/ui/GtkmmWindow.ui` file contains the general application's UI default implementation.
 Open it with the [Glade](https://en.wikipedia.org/wiki/Glade_Interface_Designer) application in order to replace the default UI implementation with the new one of interest.

 ## Resource embedding

 To avoid any install and run dependencies the `src/gtkmm3/ui/GtkmmWindow.ui` UI file and any other registered resource are embedding into the binary.
 Resource embedding is performed through the `src/gtkmm3/ui/template.gresource.xml` GResource file resources of which are compiled into the C-resource by a `glib-compile-resources` command.
 Register new and remove old resources in the `src/gtkmm3/ui/template.gresource.xml` file in order to make them available in the binary executable.
 The examples of the resource obtaining and usage in the C++ code side may be examined in the default implementation of the `GtkmmIniter` class.

-## Changing the project and executable name

-Change the name of the project in the project's root `CMakeLists.txt` file by introducing a new value for the the `PROJECT_NAME` and/or `PROJECT_BINARY_NAME` variable which is located at `cmake/template-project-misc-variables-declare.cmake`.
-It is recommended to do so the executable will represent your new application name instead of templated default one - the `ImagesAnnotator`.

 ## Introducing custom command line parameters